 Traditionally, we have relied on our affiliates' ability to access the public debt and equity markets as a source of capital.
-Moody's Investor Services downgraded Charter's outstanding debt in October, 2002 and again in January, 2003 and our outstanding debt in January 2003.
+Moody's Investor Services downgraded Charter's outstanding debt in October, 2002 and again in January, 2003 and our outstanding debt in January, 2003.
 Moody's also reduced its liquidity rating of Charter to its lowest level.
 In January, 2003, Standard & Poor's downgraded Charter's outstanding debt.
-We believe that as a result of our parent companies' significant levels of debt, current market conditions and these downgrades, we have limited access to the debt market at this time and our parents have limited access to both debt and equity markets.
+We believe that as a result of our parent companies' significant levels of debt, current market conditions and these downgrades, our parent companies have limited access to the debt market at this time, and we accordingly expect to fund our cash needs during 2003 from cash flows from operating activities.